ActivitySim/activitysim/docs/models.rst

 * repeat for households size 2, 3, 4, and 5.
 Each model is independent of one another.

 The main interface to the CDAP model is the :py:func:`~activitysim.abm.models.util.cdap.run_cdap` function.
-This function is called by the orca step ``cdap_simulate`` which is registered as an orca step in the example Pipeline.
+This function is called by the Inject step ``cdap_simulate`` which is registered as an Inject step in the example Pipeline.
 There are two cdap class definitions in ActivitySim.
-The first is at :py:func:`~activitysim.abm.models.cdap` and contains the orca wrapper for running it as part of the model pipeline.
+The first is at :py:func:`~activitysim.abm.models.cdap` and contains the Inject wrapper for running it as part of the model pipeline.
 The second is at :py:func:`~activitysim.abm.models.util.cdap` and contains CDAP model logic.